 In addition, local and national media often report on attacks on education or military use of educational facilities, especially in contexts where international media presence is restricted.
 However, journalists may not be aware of the different forms of attacks on education, different international and national legal frameworks related to the protection of education, or methods for writing about the attacks to provide relevant details while also protecting witnesses, survivors, and victims.
 Journalists may benefit from orientations on the matter.
-Useful resources are Education Under Attack: a monitoring guide for journalists and photographers and Documenting Education Under Attack: Five key lessons for collaborations between civil society organizations and journalists from Right to Education Initiative, and for an example of good practices, see Caught in the crossfire: The right to education in eastern Ukraine.
+A useful resource is Education Under Attack: a monitoring guide for journalists and photographers from Right to Education Initiative, and for an example of good practices, see Caught in the crossfire: The right to education in eastern Ukraine.